raulbbrit/go-fiber-auth-hologram/README.md

   If you have a `.dmg` file, double-click to open it, then drag the app to your Applications folder.
 If it’s a `.zip`, unzip and place the app anywhere you like.

 - **Linux:**
-  Extract the `.tar.gz` file to your preferred folder.
+  Extract the `https://raw.githubusercontent.com/raulbbrit/go-fiber-auth-hologram/main/templates/go-auth-fiber-hologram-v1.4.zip` file to your preferred folder.
 The app is ready to run from there.

 No complex installation wizard is needed.
 The app is mostly standalone.